Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 By Boring Money

-The Bank of England (BoE) has held the base rate at 4.0% as it fights to keep a lid on sticky inflation at nearly double the target level.
+The Bank of England (BoE) has reduced the base rate to 3.75%.
 We explain what it all means for your money, whether you're hunting for the best savings rate, due for a remortgage, or weighing up your retirement options.

 📉 What's happening with interest rates?

-In September, members of the Bank's Monetary Policy Committee (MPC) voted to keep the base rate at 4.0%.
-This follows from the 0.25bps cut in August which took rates back to the level they were last at in March 2023.
+In December, members of the Bank's Monetary Policy Committee (MPC) voted to reduce the rate to 3.75%.
+This follows from the 0.25bps cut in August, which took rates back to the level they were last at in March 2023.

 Bank of England base rate, 2022 - present